Salesforce Negotiations · Independent Advisory

 +

 Counter: Evaluate support separately from product licensing.
-Negotiate them independently — get the best license price first.
-Then address support: if you truly need Premier, negotiate its price down or seek additional value-adds like sandbox licenses or training vouchers.
-Remember that support plan fees are a percentage of your license costs, so any footprint increase automatically raises support costs.
+Negotiate them independently.
+Get the best licence price first.
+Then address support.
+Remember that support plan fees are a percentage of your licence costs, so any footprint increase automatically raises support costs.
+See Salesforce Hidden Costs.

 🎯 "Free" Upgrades That Auto-Renew